qunitjs/qunit/docs/intro.md

   You can then reference `node_modules/qunit/qunit/qunit.css` and `node_modules/qunit/qunit/qunit.js` in your HTML.

   If your project uses a custom npm frontend that locates packages elsewhere, you may need to generate the HTML dynamically and use [`require.resolve()`](https://nodejs.org/api/modules.html#modules_require_resolve_request_options) to locate `qunit/qunit/qunit.js` and `qunit/qunit/qunit.css`.
-Alternatively, use one of the [Integrations](#integrations) such as karma-qunit which do all of that for you.
+Alternatively, use one of the [Integrations](./browser.md#integrations) such as karma-qunit which can do this for you.

 * Bower: